highamm/datascience234/docs/05-comm.md

-9. Modify your .Rmd file so that:
+9. Modify your .qmd file so that:

 * only the figure that you made in Exercise 8 prints on your .html file.
 (Hint: use global options to help with this).

 * none of the code gets printed.

-* the messages that `R` prints by default are hidden in all code chunks.
+* the warnings/messages that `R` prints by default are hidden in all code chunks.

 * the figure height is 5 instead of the default 7.

-10. Create a new .Rmd file and knit this file to PDF.
-Then, knit this file to Microsoft Word.
-Which output format do you like the best?
-Note that PDF only supports some `R Markdown` theme options while Word supports very few theme options.

-11. Read the following up to "How can software tools make our research more reproducible?" <a href="https://ropensci.github.io/reproducibility-guide/sections/introduction/" target="_blank">https://ropensci.github.io/reproducibility-guide/sections/introduction/</a>.
-How does what is discussed in the article related to `R Markdown`?
+10. Read the following up to "How can software tools make our research more reproducible?" <a href="https://ropensci.github.io/reproducibility-guide/sections/introduction/" target="_blank">https://ropensci.github.io/reproducibility-guide/sections/introduction/</a>.
+How does what is discussed in the article related to `Quarto`?

 ## Exercise Solutions {#solutions-5}

 ### Reproducibility S

-### `R Markdown` Files S
+### `Quarto` Files S

 1. \* Create a table showing the mean `mpg` for each `cyl` group (`cyl` stands for cylinder and can be 4-cylinder, 6-cylinder, or 8-cylinder) with both `kable()` and `pander()`.
 Hint: remember to call the `knitr` library and the `pander` library.